Establishing healthy eating

 - Honey should not be given to children under 12 months due to high amount of simple sugars and spores of potential bacteria (Clostridium botulinum).
 While this bacteria is harmless to adults, in children under one it can cause constipation, changes in appetite, lethargy, and even changes in sucking, resulting in dehydration and pneumonia.
 It appears that Australian honey is relatively safe with only a few cases being reported, but it is always best to err on the side of caution.

 - Tea contains tannin which has a strong drying effect on the body’s liquid stores and therefore reduces iron-absorption.

 - Nuts should not be given to infants due to the risk of inhaling and possible allergy.
 Nut pastes are a better form of introducing nuts.
-These can be given safely; however, avoid introducing peanuts in the first year, and first three if there is a family history of allergy.
+These can be given safely; however, avoid introducing peanuts in the six months, and first three if there is a family history of allergy.